 OTC considers students who have a cumulative OTC GPA of at least 2.00 to be in good standing.
 Students not in good standing will be placed on academic probation

 When a student’s OTC cumulative GPA falls below 2.00, the Registrar’s Office will place the student on Academic Probation.
 This serves as a warning that your grades need to improve so you can successfully complete your degree program.
 Students on Academic Probation are not allowed to make any changes to their current schedule or to register for a future term until they have been granted an advisor release to register for that term.
-OTC strongly encourages students on Academic Probation to meet with their assigned advisor each semester they are on probation and are not allowed to go into overload status.
+OTC strongly encourages students on Academic Probation to meet with their assigned advisor each semester they are on probation, and students on Probation are not allowed to go into overload status.

 Note: academic probation is not the same as Financial Aid Probation.
 Please contact your college navigator if OTC places you on Financial Aid Probation or if you have any questions about financial aid.

 OTC does not presently place students on academic suspension.